 Your details will be accessed by school and central IT staff who need to do so in order to provide the service, ensure the security of the network and to oversee responsible internet use.
-If media permission has been consented to, then pupil data will be shared with publications, twitter feeds, video and web pages via articles, film or pictures.
+If media permission has been consented to, then pupil data will be shared with publications, X (formerly known as Twitter) feeds, video and web pages via articles, film or pictures.
 This information will not be used for any other purpose.

 Legal basis for using your information:

 Consent –If you do not provide us with the information we have asked for, then we will not be able to provide this service to you.